danielnavarro-cell/ISB/Laboratorios/Lab03/RespuestasPreguntas.md

 # Respuestas a las preguntas:
 Q1.
 Which are the significant frequencies for EMG acquisitions?
 Are they the same in all body areas such as facial area?
 - La banda que usan es de normalmente 20 a 450 Hz, porque esta es la que permite ver la información relevante de los movimientos musculares.
-Pero no son las mismas en todo el cuerpo por lo que diferentes músculos pueden tener diferentes frecuencias, ya que estas cambian también
+Pero no son las mismas en todo el cuerpo por lo que diferentes músculos pueden tener diferentes frecuencias, ya que estas cambian también.

 Q2.
 Which kind of filter is essential when working with EMG signals?
 Why do we need to apply such a filter?
 - Es importante utilizar un filtro pasa banda para conservar las frecuencias propias de la señal EMG y eliminar aquellas que corresponden principalmente a ruido.